GreysonR/ter.js/README.md

 	}
 });
 ```
-Or create a `Game` all default options:
+Or create a `Game` with all default options:
 ```JavaScript
 // Can be simple as this!
 let game = new ter.Game();